nosarthur/gita/README.md

 `stash`, `stat`, and `status`.

-If more than one repos are specified, the git command will run asynchronously, with the exception of `difftool` and `mergetool`, which require user input non-trivially.
+If more than one repos are specified, the git command will run asynchronously, with the exception of `difftool` and `mergetool`, which require non-trivial user input.

 ## Customization